-- The Bill & Melinda Gates Foundation's Pacific Northwest Initiative team used an in-depth listening tour to inform its funding strategy focused on Native American communities in Washington and Oregon.
-Consulting with community members, one program officer said, "I'm not Native, who am I to say, and how am I going to decide [what to invest in]?" - The William and Flora Hewlett Foundation's Performing Arts Program helped coordinate six listening circles to better understand the perspectives of artists, cultural workers, and creative entrepreneurs around the Bay Area, in creative entrepreneurs around the Bay Area, in California, who have been underserved by arts grantmaking.
+- As the San Francisco Foundation was incorporating racial and economic equity into its core principles and goals, it hosted seven VOICE sessions across five Bay Area counties.
+The VOICE sessions focused on the "daily struggles, challenges, inspirations, and wins" of residents and what role the foundation could play in the community.5 - The Bill & Melinda Gates Foundation's Pacific Northwest Initiative team used an in-depth listening tour to inform its funding strategy focused on Native American communities in Washington and Oregon.
+Consulting with community members, one program officer said, "I'm not Native, who am I to say, and how am I going to decide [what to invest in]?"6 - The William and Flora Hewlett Foundation's Performing Arts Program helped coordinate six listening circles to better understand the perspectives of artists, cultural workers, and creative entrepreneurs around the Bay Area, in California, who have been underserved by arts grantmaking.
 The foundation reported back to the participants that it learned about valued cultural and artistic practices, and would reflect on those and how they can be recognized and supported as it refreshed its arts-program strategy.